VIDEOS: Hoboken-To-Port-Jervis Commuter Train Plows Through Stalled Tractor-Trailer In Rockland

 No injuries were reported.

+It had 16 stops in Hudson, Passaic and Bergen counties, the last in Mahwah.

+There were 375 people aboard when the crash occurred an hour later, they said.

-The driver of the 18-wheeler was trying to make a tight turn when it got stuck on the tracks and was rammed clear through by the diesel locomotive, responders said.
+The driver of the 18-wheeler was trying to make a tight turn when the rig got stuck on the tracks and was rammed clear through by the diesel locomotive, responders said.

-The train remained on the rails and eventually came to a stop as hundreds of laser printers were scattered around, various images from the scene showed.
+The train remained on the rails and eventually came to a stop as hundreds of HP laser printers were scattered around, images from the scene showed.

 Service was resumed, with delays, around 8:30 p.m.